eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/explorer_panel.rst

   Clicking a :ref:`dds_entities` entry in that state does not update the DDS panel.
   See :ref:`entities` for details on entity relationships.

-To change the selected entity, double-click a different entity in the Explorer Panel.
+To change the selected entity, click a different entity in the Explorer Panel.
 To clear the selection entirely, use the **Refresh** button (:ref:`pro_refresh_button`).

 When no entity is selected: